carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 # !Removal notice!
 The downloadable artifacts will be **removed on August 31st 2019**.
-This mean that the following pacakges will no longer be available:
+This means that the following packages will no longer be available:

 * https://s3-{AWS-Region}.amazonaws.com/apigatewaycloudformation.{AWS-Region}/{VERSION}/ApiGatewayCloudFormation.template
 * https://s3-{AWS-Region}.amazonaws.com/apigatewaycloudformation.{AWS-Region}/{VERSION}/source.zip